simongregersen/thyultra/content.en/_index.md

 Agger Tange in the south, where tens of thousands of migratory birds stop off to rest, Cold Hawaii Ultra takes you through it all.

-Run either **12 km**, **24 km**, **50 km**, **50 miles (81 km)**, or **100 km** through grand
+Race either **12 km**, **24 km**, **50 km**, **50 miles (81 km)**, or **100 km** on foot through
-scenery characterized by the windy coastal dunes, meadows, and grand plantations.
-The course will take you onto small single-tracks in the dunes down to the beach and through coniferous plantations and small fishing villages, where boats are still landed every day.
+grand scenery characterized by the windy coastal dunes and grand plantations.
+The course will take you onto small single tracks in the dunes, down to the beach, and through coniferous plantations and small coastal fishing villages where fishing cutters are still beached every day.

-The longest courses start in Bulbjerg and finish in the village of Agger, down the northwest coast of Jutland.
+The longest courses start in Bulbjerg and finish in the village of Agger, following the northwest coast of Jutland.
 Courses primarily follow the [The West Coast Trail](https://naturstyrelsen.dk/naturoplevelser/naturguider/vestkyststien/) and 'Redningsvejen', the old lifeboat road.
 In 2025 a 100 km course is also offered.
 The 100 km course sets out from